The difference between passive and active transport is mainly due to the two properties, like the movement of particles and the use of ATP.

-The movement of particles: Movement of particles from high to low concentration occurs in passive diffusion, whereas the movement of particles from low to high concentration occurs in active transport.
+The movement of particles: It occurs from a high to a low concentration in passive diffusion, whereas the particles move from a low to a high concentration in active transport.

-Passive and active transport is the biological processes that help in the transportation of nutrients, minerals, ions etc. across the cytoplasmic membrane.
-The cytoplasmic membrane is selectively permeable for the type of molecules entering inside the layer.
-The transport mechanism refers merely to the diffusion process, where molecules or ions either moves down the gradient or up (against) the concentration gradient.
+Passive and active transport is the biological process that helps in the transportation of nutrients, minerals, ions etc. across the cytoplasmic membrane.
+The cell or cytoplasmic membrane is selectively permeable for the type of molecules that are entering inside the layer.
+The transport mechanism merely called as the diffusion process, where the molecules or ions either move down or up (against) the concentration gradient.

 Content: Passive Vs Active Transport